etri/mw-nfd/MW-NFD-CONFIG.md

 Mac OS shall be supported in the future releases.

 ## Build Options
-MW-NFD keeps NFD's forwarding architecture, but has some additional forwarding enhancement features, such as dual-cs mode and pittoken-hash mode.
+MW-NFD keeps NFD's forwarding architecture, but has some additional forwarding enhancement features, such as dual-cs  and pit-token-hash.

-### 1) ./waf configure --with-dual-cs
+### 1) DUAL_CS feature
-     : This option can yield higher forwarding performance for Intesest and Data with no CanBePrefix flag by introducing exact-matching CS.
+     : This feature can yield higher forwarding performance for Intesest and Data with no CanBePrefix flag by introducing exact-matching CS.
      : Use dual Content Store(CS) in LRU-policy -- an exact-matching CS using unordered-set for Interests with no CanBePrefix flag, and prefix-matching original CS using ordered-set for Interests with CanBePrefix flag.